nidiatrovao/nidiatrovao.github.io/publications.md

 *  <a target="_blank" href="https://pubmed.ncbi.nlm.nih.gov/?term=Trovao%2C+Nidia%5BAuthor%5D" title="Click to see my publications">PubMed</a>

-## Interviews
+## Media Coverage

+Interviews:
 *  <a target="_blank" href="https://www.theatlantic.com/health/archive/2020/07/double-pandemic-covid-flu/614152/" >America Should Prepare for a Double Pandemic - The Atlantic</a>
-*
+*  <a target="_blank" href="https://www.vice.com/en/article/m7jp9y/if-swine-flu-happens-during-covid-19-are-we-screwed" >If Swine Flu Happens During COVID-19, Are We Screwed? - VICE Motherboard</a>
+*  <a target="_blank" href="https://www.thelancet.com/journals/lanmic/article/PIIS2666-5247(20)30130-0/fulltext" >In preparation for a COVID-19-influenza double epidemic - The Lancet Microbe</a>

+Other features:

 ## Tutorials